PLEASE READ THE ENTIRE CONTENTS OF THIS PAGE TOP TO BOTTOM

 The ACLS and PALS pretests are now online.
 They must be completed in one sitting at one computer.
 If you do not complete the test in one sitting, you will be required to start over again.
 There is no way to save your work!
 For best success, please read the ENTIRE question and EVERY answer CLOSELY!

-The "ACLS pretest" link will take you to the Student Website where you will enter the code "compression".
+The "ACLS pretest" link will take you to the Student Website where you will enter the code "acls15".

 The "PALS pretest" link will take you to the Student Website where you will enter the code "palsprovider".